timkley/tim-kleyersburg.de/articles/tailwindcss-with-css-variables/index.md

 Our first problem was with semantics.
 The first layout consisted of one color in different shades.
 It made sense to group these colours together.
 But if the clients choose 3 very different colours, because that's their corporate design, these keywords would loose meaning.

 This is one of the very few and still very manageable downsides of using TailwindCSS.
-You have to search&replace all your template files if you want to rename a colour.
+You have to search&replace in all your template files if you want to rename a colour.
 But most of the time your good to go with a regular expression like this one:

 ```regex
 (?:$|^|)(your-color-name)(?:$|^|)